stefanv/prosser-firewise/content/join/index.md

 We’re joining other Truckee neighborhoods like Tahoe Donner and Glenshire/Devonshire in being recognized by the National Fire Protection Association® as a Firewise Community.

+Benefits include:

-Benefits include: better protection of our homes, property, family, and neighbors from wildfire; safeguarding our forest, wildlife, and watershed; making evacuations safer; and potentially reducing insurance premiums.
-(California FAIR Plan, USAA, and Mercury insurance plans.)
+- better protection of our homes, property, family, and neighbors from wildfire;
+- safeguarding our forest, wildlife, and watershed; making evacuations safer; and
+- potentially reducing insurance premiums (California FAIR Plan, USAA, and Mercury insurance plans).

 As with Truckee’s existing firewise communities, the success of the Prosser Firewise Community depends on the voluntary involvement of our